 CHEATER!!
 I detest the word!

 There I have put it out there!
 I really try to use any other word than this one when writing about what happened to us.
-Our story is meant to be a story of hope for those who both, and I emphasise BOTH want to stay together and work, and I emphasise WORK, together to get through the shit that infidelity has brought into their lives and come through it all stronger.
+Our story is meant to be a story of hope for those who both, and I emphasise BOTH, want to stay together and work, and I emphasise WORK, together to get through the shit that infidelity has brought into their lives; and then come through it all stronger.

 Here are some definitions of cheat and cheater: